Greentaylor27/atlas-smiling-school-javascript/README.md

 The Holberton Smiling School web pages were developed by sections using the Bootstrap Front-End framework and CSS styles.

+## Pitfalls

+Some major pitfalls I fell into were trying to get slick CSS to work with an already preestablished Bootstrap Carousel.
+No Matter what I did I couldn't get it to work short from deleting the whole section from HTML and appending everything statically.
+I spent 3 whole days trying to get it to work.

 ## CSS File

 [Styles](https://github.com/jzamora5/holberton-smiling-school/blob/master/styles.css)